ga4gh-discovery/ga4gh-case-discovery/README.md

 The YAML files may be converted into JSON files using the npm run script provided.
 Further details on this are provided in the [json_schema](https://github.com/ga4gh-discovery/ga4gh-discovery-search/tree/master/json_schema/schemas_source) folder README.md.

-It is expected that more components will be defined over time as the standard develops.
+It is expected that more components will be developed in the future as the standard evolves.

 # Security